 Students are expected to follow the integrity policy detailed in the handbook Academic Integrity at Roanoke College.
 Additionally, if you are ever uncertain as to how the College's policy pertains to any assignment or exam in this course, please ask me for clarification.
-Tests, Quizzes, Writing and Minitab assignments: All work that a student submits for a grade must be solely the work of that student unless I have given explicit permission for students to work together.
-This work must be pledged.
+Tests, Quizzes, and Minitab assignments: All work that a student submits for a grade must be solely the work of that student unless I have given explicit permission for students to work together.
+Writing Assignments: You may seek help from the writing Center.
+Tests, quizzes, Minitab, and writing assignments should be pledged.